sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 guidelines for importing channel locations measured in Cartesian coordinates using 3-D tracking devices (such as Polhemus).
-Use the EEGLAB menu <span style="color: brown">Edit → Channel location</span> or type the following command on the Matlab command line:
+Use the EEGLAB menu <span style="color: brown">Edit → Channel location</span> or type the following command on the MATLAB command line:

 ```matlab
 pop_chanedit([]);